CassandraOfTroy/data-modernization/README.md

 1. **SQL to Medallion**: A toolkit for migrating SQL Server stored procedures to a medallion architecture (bronze, silver, gold layers) on Azure Databricks.

-2. **Data Team Agents**: A multi-agent system for analyzing, transforming, and modernizing SQL code using AI-powered agents.
+2. **SQL Migration Agents**: A multi-agent system for analyzing, transforming, and modernizing SQL code using AI-powered agents.

 Both projects leverage Azure OpenAI capabilities to assist with code translation, analysis, and transformation.